 Oil & Gas Development

 The momentum and scale of oil and gas development in the U.S. set in motion by the Bush administration coupled with hydrofracking technologies has resulted in such an uptick in domestic oil production that by 2011 oil production in the U.S. was the highest it had been in the previous eight years.
-U.S. oil production is now 13% higher than any of the Bush administration years.
-Natural gas exploration and production has also reached such an unprecedented scale that there is now a glut of natural gas production in the U.S. and there is concern that well field yields will have to be curtailed because of lack of storage.
+U.S. oil production is now the highest it has been in the previous 24 years.

-During the Bush Administration, oil and gas development on public lands reached an unprecedented high.
+Oil and gas development on public lands during the Bush Administration reached an unprecedented high.
 At the end of 2008, just before leaving office, leases were offered on lands adjacent to or within the viewshed of three national parks: Arches, Dinosaur, and Canyonlands.
 (See Utah Oil & Gas).
 This was the final attempt by the Bush Administration to allow our finest public lands to be opened up for development.

 SLVEC worked with a coalition of regional and national environmental organizations, including local citizen groups from Rio Grande and Saguache Counties, to persuade county commissioners to respond.
 Ninety-eight protests were submitted to the Colorado BLM office (a number higher than any previous submittal) requesting a full withdrawal of these parcels.
 Because of the public outcry, both Rio Grande and Saguache County Commissioners also requested withdrawal or deferral of the lease sales.
 SLVEC, in conjunction with Western Resource Advocates, submitted a protest that referenced a previous lawsuit requiring due diligence on roadless area analysis.
 Our Congressional delegation also requested deferral.